jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 64 Contribution rate
-(1) The contribution rate, in relation to an employee and to an employer and to each payment of salary or wages, is— (a) 3% of the employee's gross salary or wages, if––
+(1) The contribution rate, in relation to an employee and to an employer and to each payment of salary or wages, is— (a) 3% of the employee's gross salary or wages, if—
     (i) section 60(1)﻿(a), (b) or (c) first applied in respect of the employee on or after 1 April 2009 and the employee has not given his or her employer a notice under subsection (2); or
     (ii) section 66A applied in respect of the employee immediately before 1 April 2009; or (iii) the employee is on a 2% contribution rate immediately before the first pay period that starts on or after 1 April 2013 because they chose 2% under subsection (2); or